isomerpages/ema-pl/_careers/public-service/pecf.md

 <a id="Skills Map" href=""></a>
 ### Skills Map

-The Skills Maps covers a total of 30 job roles, critical work functions, key tasks and skills and competencies aligned to the six functional tracks.
+The Skills Maps cover a total of 30 job roles, critical work functions, key tasks and skills and competencies aligned to the six functional tracks.

+<a href="/files/careers/skillsmap/Skills Map.zip" target="_blank">Download the zip file here.</a>

 **Monitoring & Control**